Aldermaston railway station: Description

-Aldermaston station is between the A4 road and the settlement of Aldermaston Wharf.
+Aldermaston station lies between the A4 road and the settlement of Aldermaston Wharf.
 It has a flanking platform on each side of the double track line.
 Each platform has its own independent road access and car park, together with a small shelter.
 The two platforms are also linked by a footbridge.
 The Newbury-bound platform is flanked on its offside by a siding, formerly used as a headshunt for access to a nearby freight facility.
-Since the rebuilding of the A340 bridge over the railway line in 2012, the siding has been defunct.
+Since the rebuilding of the A340 bridge over the railway line in 2012, the siding no longer in use.